-Direct measurement of tracheal width by imaging modalities like chest radiographs or ultrasound can be used to help predict the optimal size of DLT, independent of height and gender [10,13].
+Direct measurement of tracheal width by imaging modalities like chest radiographs or USG can be used to help predict the optimal size of DLT, independent of height and gender [10,12].
 Due to lateral positioning in thoracotomy, an undersized DLT may easily advance too deep into the bronchus and obstruct the upper lobe orifice.
 In such cases, inflation of the bronchial cuff with a larger air volume could lead to cuff herniation or cuff rupture.
 If underinflated, the lungs will fail to collapse with unsuccessful lung isolation.
 The lumen of smaller DLT offers more resistance to airflow during OLV and makes it more challenging to advance the suction catheter and FOB.
-Conversely, if an oversized DLT is used, it may injure the airway [14].
-Significantly better accuracy of the ultrasound technique was observed in predicting the optimum size of DLT as compared to the clinical method.
+Conversely, if an oversized DLT is used, it may injure the airway [13].
+Significantly better accuracy of the USG technique was observed in predicting the optimum size of DLT as compared to the clinical method.
 Moreover, measurements are reproducible, with the benefit of no radiation exposure to the patients.

-Confirmation of DLT placement
+Confirmation of double lumen tube placement

 Clinical confirmation of proper DLT placement is done by inspecting chest wall movements and auscultating breath sounds.
-However, it is non-specific and less accurate [15] .Auscultation depends on the sensitivity of the stethoscope, hearing acuity of the individual, tidal volume, thickness of the chest wall, consistency of underlying lung tissue, and extent of underlying lung pathology.
-Conductance of sound from the other side of the chest confounds the auscultation of one side of the chest [15].
+However, it is non-specific and less accurate [14].
+Auscultation depends on the sensitivity of the stethoscope, hearing acuity of the individual, TV, thickness of the chest wall, consistency of underlying lung tissue, and extent of underlying lung pathology.
+Conductance of sound from the other side of the chest confounds the auscultation of one side of the chest [14].

-Ultrasound is a non-radiation, non-invasive, easy to learn and quick technique, often available in operation theatres.
-Limited studies have used sonographic prediction of DLT size and lung sliding sign in confirming the position of DLT [11].
-The concept of lung sliding, the sonographic observation of the movement of the visceral pleura against the parietal pleura, was first introduced by Lichtenstein in 1980 [16].
-It depends on compliance and tidal volume and can be used for continuous ventilation monitoring.
-The accuracy of lung USG can be enhanced with the M-mode found on most ultrasound machines [17].
-In M-mode, the presence of the lung sliding sign is visualized as the seashore sign, and the absence of lung sliding can be seen as the stratosphere sign [18].
+USG is a non-radiation, non-invasive, easy-to-learn, and quick technique, often available in operation theatres.
+Limited studies have used sonographic prediction of DLT size and lung sliding sign in confirming the position of DLT [7].
+The concept of lung sliding, the sonographic observation of the movement of the visceral pleura against the parietal pleura, was first introduced by Lichtenstein in 1980 [15].
+It depends on compliance and TV and can be used for continuous ventilation monitoring.
+The accuracy of lung USG can be enhanced with the M mode found on most USG machines [16].
+In M-mode, the presence of the lung sliding sign is visualized as the seashore sign, and the absence of lung sliding can be seen as the stratosphere sign [17].
 In the non-ventilated or collapsed lungs, a lung sliding sign is absent, and the pleural line moves with heartbeats in a pulsatile manner known as the lung pulse sign.
-Lung pulse sign is 93% sensitive and 100% specific in identifying lung collapse [16].
+Lung pulse sign is 93% sensitive and 100% specific in identifying lung collapse pagepress

+[15].
 Thus, if a sonographic demonstration of lung sliding on one side and lung pulse on the other side of the chest is present, then adequate functional lung isolation can be predicted [8].
-Sustic et al.[19] have emphasized adding a brief ultrasound examination to clinical assessment to increase the ability to confirm the placement of DLT.
-In our study, significantly higher success rate of identification of lung isolation was achieved at first attempt in ultrasound group than in the clinical group (p=0.0028).
-The average time required to achieve lung isolation was considerably lesser in the ultrasound (192 sec) technique than in clinical methods (250 sec).
+Sustic et al. have emphasized adding a brief USG examination to clinical assessment to increase the ability to confirm the placement of DLT [18].
+In our study, a significantly higher success rate of identification of lung isolation was achieved at the first attempt in the USG group than in the clinical group (p=0.0028).
+The average time required to achieve lung isolation was considerably lower in the USG (192 sec) technique than in clinical methods (250 sec).